dmallon1/champions-game/README.md

 Where champions are born

 ## Code TODO
-1. Fully support sparring pits and dungeon [IN-PROGRESS]
+1. Add random chance for new epic nft in sparring pits [TODO]
-2. Add concept of level [IN-PROGRESS]
+2. Support staking in mint function [TODO]
-3. Update stats to no longer randomly generate and possible simplify them [IN-PROGRESS]
+3. Update stats to no longer randomly generate and possible simplify them [TODO]
-4. ~Create erc20 for epic rarity stone~ Just create new epic nft [TODO]

 ## Story
 Deep within the metaverse, Champions plunder and clash for rewards.
 Champion Game allows indiduvals to stake their fight in the metaverse 100% on chain.
 Players will mint their own unique champion, empower it through strategic decision making, and battle to earn $CCOIN and exclusive rewards.